Member Protection

 MPIO Contact Details

-Members should be able to contact the club MPIO.
-The MPIO contact details should be made available to any person requesting it and listed on the club website and included in player and parent newsletters.
+Members should be able to contact their club MPIO.
+The MPIOs phone and/or email should be made available to any person requesting it and on the club website and in player and parent newsletters.

 MPIO Support

-Due to the nature of the role, it is also important that MPIOs are provided with support and have access to support resources.
+Due to the nature of the role, it is also important that MPIOs are provided with support.

 Government Contacts